Step 7. Configure Network Settings

 [This step applies only if you have selected the Restore to a new location, or with different settings option at the Restore Mode step of the wizard]

 At the Network step of the wizard, configure network and security settings for the restored DB instances and Aurora DB clusters.
 To do that, select the necessary RDS resource and click Edit.
 In the opened window, do the following:

-- In the Network section, specify the network settings for the restored RDS instance:
+- In the Network settings section, specify network settings for the restored RDS resource:

-- In the Network specifications window, choose an Amazon VPC to which the restored RDS instance will be connected, a subnet group that will be assigned to the instance, an Availability Zone where the instance will reside, and port that must be used to access the RDS instance.
-Note that Veeam Backup for AWS will display only Amazon VPCs that have one or more subnet groups in the VPC drop-down list.
+- For a restored DB instance, choose an Amazon VPC to which the instance will be connected, a subnet group that will be assigned to the instance, an Availability Zone where the instance will reside, and a port that will be used to access the DB instance.
+Note that the VPC list shows only Amazon VPCs that include one or more subnet groups.

-For a VPC and a subnet group to be displayed in the lists of available network specifications, they must be created for the AWS Region specified at step 4 in the AWS Management Console as described in AWS Documentation.
+For a VPC and a subnet group to be displayed in the lists of available network specifications, they must be created in the AWS Region specified at step 4 of the wizard as described in AWS Documentation.

-If you want to create a passive secondary replica (standby instance) of the restored RDS instance, set the Multi-AZ deployment toggle to On.
-However, keep in mind that Multi-AZ deployments are not supported for RDS instances running MS SQL Server Express Edition or MS SQL Server Web Edition.
-For more information on Multi-AZ deployments, AWS Documentation.
+If you want to create a passive secondary replica (standby instance) of the restored DB instance, set the Multi-AZ deployment toggle to On.
+Keep in mind that Multi-AZ deployments are not supported for instances running MS SQL Server Express and MS SQL Server Web editions.
+For more information on Multi-AZ deployments, see AWS Documentation.

 - Click Apply.